 Upon review of the RI and historical evidence of a previously buried container labeled "fire extinguishing material" at Site 34 - Drum Disposal Area, Site 34 groundwater was sampled for PFAS and concentrations were detected.
-The NAS Patuxent River Partnering Team has determined that additional PFAS sampling in all site media was necessary.
-A UFP-SAP was recently completed after reviews by EPA and MDE for additional PFAS characterization at Site 34.
-The initial phase of sampling will be completed in July 2022 followed by well installation and groundwater sampling in fall 2022.
-EPA has also requested PFAS sampling at Sites 1/12 (former landfill) and 11 (former landfill) (USEPA, 2019).
-The PFAS sampling at the two landfills was completed in September 2021 and the SI report is currently in review by EPA and MDE.
+The NAS Patuxent River Partnering Team determined that additional PFAS sampling in all site media was necessary.
+A UFP-SAP was completed after reviews by EPA and MDE for additional PFAS characterization at Site 34.
+The initial phase of sampling was completed in July 2022 followed by well installation in February 2023.
+Additional groundwater sampling for PFAS at Site 34 is anticipated in 2024.
+PFAS sampling at Sites 1/12 (former landfill) and 11 (former landfill) was completed in September 2021 and the SI report for this PFAS sampling was reviewed by EPA and MDE and finalized in June 2023.
+As part of the Five-Year Review process for the landfills, additional PFAS sampling was performed with the long-term monitoring at Sites 1/12 and 11.
+This sampling was completed in February 2023 and reported in the Draft Semiannual Post-Closure Monitoring Reports (CH2M, 2023a and 2023b).